vojay-dev/vojay-dev.github.io/_posts/2024-03-18-duckdb-pokemon.md

 # Conclusion

 DuckDB emerged as a robust companion in data wrangling challenges, offering seamless integration with Pandas dataframes and advanced analytical SQL capabilities.
 Its lightweight nature and efficient performance underscored its suitability for analytical workloads in resource-constrained environments.

+**You can find all demos also on Github** 🪄: https://github.com/vojay-dev/duckdb-pokemon

 With DuckDB by your side, you'll become a successful Pokémon trainer in no time.